finbourne/lusid-sdk-java/sdk/docs/ComplianceApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // ComplianceApi apiInstance = apiFactory.build(ComplianceApi.class);

         ComplianceApi apiInstance = ApiFactoryBuilder.build(fileName).build(ComplianceApi.class);
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | Optional.
 The time at which to get results from.
 Default : latest
         String page = "page_example"; // String | Optional.
 The pagination token to use to continue listing compliance runs from a previous call to list compliance runs.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy, filter, and asAt fields   must not have changed since the original request.
         Integer limit = 56; // Integer | Optional.
 When paginating, limit the number of returned results to this many.
         String filter = "filter_example"; // String | Optional.
 Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. try {
+            // uncomment the below to set overrides at the request level
+            // PagedResourceListOfComplianceTemplate result = apiInstance.listComplianceTemplates(asAt, page, limit, filter).execute(opts);

             PagedResourceListOfComplianceTemplate result = apiInstance.listComplianceTemplates(asAt, page, limit, filter).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {